sjgutta/sjgutta-personal-portfolio/avlsplay_tree/analysis/README.md

 However, the avl tree required a lot of rebalancing since the input was bigger this time.
 * Finally, in the third case, the Splay Tree becomes more expensive than the AVL tree.
 The AVL definitely still required rebalancing with such a large input, but now there were splay expensive operations (67 to be exact).
-This is because the input was random this time, causing the there to be insertions far down the tree in some cases rather than there being a mostly balanced tree throughout the process.
+This is because the input was random this time, causing there to be insertions far down the tree in some cases rather than there being a mostly balanced tree throughout the process.
 * Overall, the results were clearly impacted by the parameters.
 Based on the test cases I ran the trees both seem to function as intended.

-## For Question 4
+## Performance of Insertion in Other Cases
-* Inserting into an unsorted list would be very fast because there is no changes in structure involved, you just insert at the end.
+* Unsorted List: Inserting into an unsorted list would be very fast because there are no changes in structure involved, you just insert at the end.
 It would be faster than both trees.
-* A sorted list would take a long time since a linear search must be performed every time.
+* Sorted List: A sorted list would take a long time since a linear search must be performed every time.
 Additionally, items will have to be moved over every time unless it is a linked list and not an array.
 This will take longer than both trees for insertion.
-* Inersting into a BST will be faster since it is the exact same as a splay and avl tree but without any rotations.
+* Regular BST: Inersting into a BST will be faster since it is the exact same as a splay and avl tree but without any rotations.
 However, retrieving values from the tree will be more difficult than a splay or an avl tree.
-* A hashtable would be faster for insertion since one just has to calculate the hash function and then insert the proper values at that spot in the array.
+* Hash Table (with universal hash function): A hashtable would be faster for insertion since one just has to calculate the hash function and then insert the proper values at that spot in the array.
 There may be a little extra time for chaining or probing but it will be much less than a splay or avl tree.